Discover and assess on-premises VMware VMs for migration to Azure

 - Create a new resource group.

-Specify the location in which to create the project, then click Create.
-You can only create an Azure Migrate project in the West Central US or East US region.
+- Specify the geography in which you want to create the project, then click Create.
+You can only create an Azure Migrate project in the following geographies.
 However, you can still plan your migration for any target Azure location.
-The location specified for the project is only used to store the metadata gathered from on-premises VMs.
+The geography specified for the project is only used to store the metadata gathered from on-premises VMs.

 Download the collector appliance